 Bricks and Mortals is a grassroots membership organization comprised of individuals and organizations from faith-based institutions and real-estate experts.

-Bricks and Mortals is a grassroots membership organization comprised of individuals and organizations from faith-based institutions and the real-estate community, which provides resources, connections and trainings in order to empower congregations in NYC to maximize and monetize their real property to support mission, benefit the community and continue their good work.
+Bricks and Mortals is a grassroots membership-driven organization comprised of individuals and organizations from faith-based institutions and the real-estate community.
+We empower faith-based organizations by impartially providing connections to resources, connections and trainings to maximize and monetize their real property to support mission, benefit the community, and continue their good work.

 faith-based institutions in New York City facing the challenge of staying open and mission-consistent in the context of aging buildings, declining membership, and rising real estate costsMeet our people

 the variety of creative strategies that religious institutions might develop to sustain themselves and continue to provide their essential services to New York Cityread case studies

 of the rich resources houses of worship provide to New York City regardless of faith, including social services, social justice advocacy, cultural programming, arts space, after-school programs, and community meeting spacego to RESOURCES

 for faith-based institutions’ needs regarding real property, mission, and community service and educate the public and local officials regarding the sameupcoming events